tknaller/openhab-addons/bundles/org.openhab.binding.shelly/doc/AdvancedUsers.md

 ## Log optimization

-The binding provides channels (e.g. heartBeat, currentWatts), which might cause a log of log output, especially when having multiple dozen Shellys.

-openHAB has an integrated feature to filter the event log.
+The binding provides channels (e.g. heartBeat, currentWatts), which might cause a lot of log output, especially when having multiple dozen Shellys. openHAB has an integrated feature to filter the event log.
-This mechanism doesn't filter the event, but the log output (items still receive the updates).
+This mechanism doesn't filter the event, but the output is not written to the log file (items still receive the updates).

+The configuration has to be added to the log configuration file, which is different to openHAB 2.5.x and 3.x (see below).

+The example filters events for items `heartBeat`, `lastUpdate`, `LetzteAktualisierung`, `Uptime`, `Laufzeit`, `ZuletztGesehen`
+Replace those strings with the items you want to filter.
+Use a list of items to reduce logging.

+`Please note:` Once events are filtered they are not show anymore in the logfile, you can’t find them later.

+- openHAB 2.5.x
 A configuration is added as a new section to `openhab2-userdata/etc/org.ops4j.pax.logging.cfg`

-Based on this you could use the following config:

 ```
 # custom filtering rules